Skip to Main Content

 P I C O

-Patient or Problem Intervention Comparison Intervention Outcome
+Population (Patient) Intervention Comparison Outcome

 PROSPERO is an international register for prospective systematic literature reviews.